cybardev/cybardev.github.io/content/blog/year-so-far-4-0825.md

 I’m currently learning Rust, to try to understand what has made it “the most loved language” for about a decade ([StackOverflow Developer Survey](https://survey.stackoverflow.co/2025/technology#admired-and-desired-language-desire-admire)).
 Might do a project, or translate one of my older ones.
 If I like it, I’d like to try making some FOSS contributions with it.

-I’ve also been learning Go (the board game now, I’m already a bit familiar with the language).
+I’ve also been learning Go (the board game now; I’m already a bit familiar with the language).
 The interest arose after having seen it in a few wuxia manhuas (Chinese comics of the martial fantasy genre).
 It’s a really deep and fascinating game, whose simple rules hide a much more complex story.
 While it’s been more frustrating than fun (due to skill issue) so far, I’m looking forward to diving deeper into this super-interesting ancient strategy game that’s survived for millennia.

 **Bonus**: A friend of mine suggested the anime (Japanese animation) Hikaru no Go, which is all about the board game and apparently helpful for learning some of the foundations.
 Will hopefully watch it throughout this September.